■ site map

 Sweet, short life on a sugary diet

 Imagine you are a tiny little worm, happily feeding on bacteria, and also got lucky to have some steady sugar added to your diet.
-Everything looks - or should we say tastes - great ... until it's time to go.
-The bad news is that for you it comes 3-4 days sooner than for your counterparts without extra sugar in their diet; they get to live all of their 18-day lifetimes.
+Everything looks - or, should we say, tastes - great ... until it's time to go.
+The bad news is that for you death comes 3-4 days sooner than for your counterparts without extra sugar in their diet; they get to live all of their 18-day lifetimes.

 This is a true story: it actually happened to undisclosed number of C. elegans (Caenorhabditis elegans, or roundworm), in an experiment by Dr. Cynthia Kenyon, molecular geneticist at the University of California, San Francisco.
 Worms who had small amount of glucose added to their daily diet, had their lifespan cut short by about 20%.

 What did sugar do to them?
 A simplified scheme may look like this:

 ◊ elevated blood glucose level stimulates production of insulin, needed for its entry into the cells

 ◊ cells moderate overflow of glucose by developing lowered sensitivity to insulin

 ◊ this further elevates both glucose and insulin blood levels, but cells' glucose supply may become insufficient due to their insulin insensitivity